Orthogonal-Research-Lab/Proposals/Physical Intelligence and Emergence mini-grant/README.md

 >>>> Assume physical reality is not a simulation, but rather a flow field.
 The flow field notion is a sort of perceptual aether, but is >>>> also consistent with optical flow from roobtics.
 Awareness is aligned with the flow field most of the time, but can be misaligned >>>> to produce breaks in reality.
 Aether is a spatial representation, mimics what brains do.

 ### Agents and their operation

 Physical consciousness requires a form of physical attention, attentional mechanisms that guide intentional behavior.
 Thus, our agents consist of attentional machines that can focus on particular aspects of an experience and integrate those components in a way that creates an experience.
-We expect two outcomes of these attentional machines.
+There are two types of mathematical operation that can be achieved by the agents themselves: "integrate", and "adjacency".
+These are used by the attention engine as strategies for synthesizing and normalizing information.
+When these processes break down, we expect to see some form of sensory displacement.
+In terms of output behaviors, we expect two modes of operation from these attentional machines.

 1) emergent attention, which can be driven by emergent behavior or energetics (feedback from a global profile of fluctuations).

 2) coordinated displacement, which is related to disruption in animal brains, and occur due to breaks in attention or visual illusions.

+### Informative Outputs

 Physical consciousness also relies upon three properties of physical intelligence.
 This can be though of as three types of mathematical operation: "displace", "track", and "sample".